 If you are using Microsoft Windows Vista Home Premium, IIS is not installed by default.
 To install it:

 If necessary, you must install the .NET Framework.
 It is likely to be installed already.
 You should install he latest.
 If you want to check, you can open the Add/Remove Programs from Control Panel and you should see an entry for Microsoft .NET Framework:

 To follow the lessons on this site, you must be a little familiar with HTML.
 It is not realistic to teach HTML and web application development at the same time.

-In our lessons, we will mostly assume that you don't know C#: we will study it from the beginning.
+In our lessons, we will mostly assume that you don't know the Visual Basic language.

-Starting in the next lesson and throughout this site, we will learn how to create web pages.
+Starting in the next lesson, we will learn how to create web pages.
 After creating a web page, you should test it.
 You have two options.
 You can test a page locally by executing your project as we will learn in the next lesson.
 Alternative, you can test it on a real web site.
 You have various alternative.
 You can setup a web server at home or at your job to host your (own) web site.
 The process is, or can be, long and there are various issues involved (name registration, DNS, etc).

 An alternative to hosting your web site is to let another company host it for you.
 We wrote a few topics on this issue.
 When selecting a company that would host your web site, make sure that (specify to your hosting company that) your site can display ASP.NET web pages.
 Also make sure they have tested it and it works fine.

 A web site is a series of files as web pages grouped in a main parent folder.
 An ASP.NET project is one or more files presented as an application.